 The story of your organization is a great one – make sure you tell it properly.
 Sharing your company’s story through a block of text on your homepage is a surefire way to make sure no one reads it.
 Information that is quick, to the point, and informative will keep your audience engaged long enough to read your message in its entirety.

 But how can I share my company’s entire story through quick, informative bits?

 The same way you don’t read a novel all on one page, the same is true with your website.
 Sprinkle bits of who you are, what you do, and why you do it throughout your site.
 Reserve longer versions of your story for a secondary or tertiary page to give your audience the choice of learning more, diving deeper into similar content, or reaching out to inquire about your services.

 Typefaces, language choice, and colours may not seem like a huge deal to some, but they are key aspects of your brand and can change your message entirely.
 (So much so, we wrote an entire blog post on the importance of typography).
 It’s critical to understand the words your company uses (internally and externally), and the words you stay away from.
 The same is true for typefaces and colour schemes, logo placements, positioning statements, etc. Your branding components are your brand, and they determine how your audience interprets your story.

-There’s a lot to consider when telling your story through your brand, and it can feel overwhelming to make sure you are relaying the right message.
+There’s a lot to consider when telling your story through your brand, and it can sometimes feel overwhelming.
 Thankfully, branding is what we do.
 We’re experts at understanding what works, what doesn’t, and the best way to get your message across.
 If you need a hand, check out our services or send us a message!
 We’re happy to help.